Curious Business: Insights for B2B Growth

 The Adaptavist Group’s latest Digital Etiquette report ‘Mind the Generational Gap’ is available here: https://www.theadaptavistgroup.com/resources/insights/digital-etiquette/generational-gap

---Thanks for listening to Curious Business, the business podcast that aims to bring you fresh insights and curious anecdotes to help you think differently about your marketing.My name is Stephen Morris.
-I help businesses put the problems of customers and prospects at the heart of their marketing and pipeline generation.
-If you'd like to understand more, you can book a discovery call.
+--Thanks for listening to Curious Business, the business podcast that brings you fresh insights, experiences and anecdotes to help you think differently about your business and marketing.My name is Stephen Morris.
+I help businesses put the problems their customers and prospects face at the heart of their marketing so it matters and creates opportunities.
+If you'd like to know more, book a discovery call.

 Thursday Dec 05, 2024